Sunday, 21 December 2025

 Prevention

-Since home remedies do not exist for Anthrax, prevention is the only defense:
+There are absolutely no home remedies for Anthrax; prevention is your only defense:

-- Handle Hides Carefully: Use protective gear when handling animal skins in endemic areas.
+• Handle Hides Carefully: Use strict personal protective equipment (PPE) when handling animal skins or wool in endemic areas.

 No comments: